-NEW: FAMILY SHOWS!
+FAMILY SHOWS!
 Oftentimes, our regular public shows are not well-suited for familes with young children, since the movies are aimed basically at adults (see Planetarium Policy 3 at the bottom of this column).
-So we are bringing back a popular format from several years ago, the family show.
+So we are continuing a popular format from last year: the family show.
 Families with children 5-10 years of age will probably find these more suitable.
-They're listed below.
 These are shorter, about half an hour in length, and do not include a live presentation.

 One final inducement for choosing the family shows: they're cheaper!
 Admission fees are only $2 for all attendees.